cd-vulcan/eveonlinetool/README.md

 $$ long term maybe provide some kind of route-setting to optimize route path from the users starting system.
 ***(may pick a stock system to start from or allow the user to select the starting system before the select the item or items they are looking for)

+could be a situation where we try to see what trade hub has the highest and lowest buy sell orders.
 --------------------
 Read data from an external file, such as text, JSON, CSV, etc and use that data in your application
     * items